davidjbradshaw/eslint-config-auto/README.md

 ## Install Dependencies

 After you have configured `eslint` to include this package, the first time you run `eslint` it will output the `npm` command to install the dependencies required for your project.
-Cut'n'paste this command into the console, and you are then ready to start linting.
+Copy and paste this command into the console, and you are then ready to start linting.

 ## Rules